Shaddyjr/dataScience30/README.md

 ## Course Outline & Outcomes (work in progress)
 ### 1) [Intro](https://www.youtube.com/watch?v=p5vm1ktJA3c&list=PLeRjooVBWdKaPpVT1hunF5yfwQ22Tyy3c)
-- Participants will know what to expect from the course.
+- Participants will know what to expect from the course and how to prepare for it.
 ### 2) [Installation Guide & Getting Acquainted with Jupyter Notebooks](https://youtu.be/JUKD3Nw166U)
 - Participants will have a working environment for executing python code in a Jupyter Notebook
 - Participants will be familiar with navigating and interacting with a Jupyter Notebook